- IMT1031 Introduction to Programming or

 - Raw data filtering and signal processing

 - OpenGL ES - 2D/3D graphics on mobile devices

 - OS specific development issues: Apple's iOS and Google's Android

 Teaching Methods (additional text)

 Student will receive an overview of the mobile development process on a range of devices, but will select one for in depth study.
-Some mobile devices will be available for testing, but it would be beneficial for the student to have access to a personal mobile device (for example iOS which requires an apple computer, Android 4.2+, or Phone8)
+Some mobile devices will be available for testing, but it would be beneficial for the student to have access to a personal mobile device (for example iOS which requires an iOS-enabled device, or and Android 4.2+)

 Form(s) of Assessment

 There are 3 internal assignments that will be contributing to the final 60% of the course mark.
 The first assignment is a simple application demonstrating the use of activities, and simple GUI elements.
 The second assignment is an individual assignment focused on developing a simple app which accesses both sensor data and network connectivity and use of some Internet resources.
 The final third assignment is a small, group project implementing a new or extending an existing application, such as a simple game, visualization tool, media production app, or productivity tool.
 All internal assignments count for 60% of the total mark, and each of them needs to be passed in order to be able to attend final written exam.
 The group project will be on a phone/mobile device of the students choice.